eternalfragment/mcbookofblocks/README.md

 ### CURRENT REMARKS
 Most blocks have been added to the default config, however items have not been trial balanced as of yet.

+This is a hobby project, originally created for myself and some friends, and as such, programming will be wonky, and updates may be slow.